-Figures 7 a) and b) show the normalized relative errors of CPU allocation with ALERT for SEDF and Credit schedulers respectively at one second time granularity, i.e., we compare the CPU usage $U_i^k$ of $Dom_1$ measured at each second during experiment i with the assigned CPU allocation value $A_i$ .
+Figures 6 a) and b) show the normalized relative errors of CPU allocation with ALERT for SEDF and Credit schedulers respectively at 1 second time granularity, i.e., we compare the CPU usage $U_i^k$ of $Dom_1$ measured at each second during experiment i with the assigned CPU allocation value $A_i$ .
 X-axes represent the targeted CPU allocation, Y-axes show the normalized relative error.

-Each experiment is represented by 180 measurements (3 min = 180 sec); thus, each "stack" in Figures 7 a) and b) has 180 points and the stack's density reflects the error distribution.
-As Figure 7 a) shows the CPU allocation errors under SEDF are consistent and relatively small across all of the tested CPU allocation values.
-The Credit scheduler has overall much higher allocation error as shown in Figure 7 b).
+Each experiment is represented by 180 measurements (3 min = 180 sec).
+Thus, each "bar" in Figures 6 a) and b) has 180 points and the bar's density somewhat reflects the error distribution.
+As Figure 6 a) shows the CPU allocation errors under SEDF are consistent and relatively small across all of the tested CPU allocation values.
+The Credit scheduler has overall much higher allocation error as shown in Figure 6 b).
 The errors are especially high for smaller CPU allocation targets, i.e., below 30%.

-Figure 8 presents the distribution of all the errors measured during the ALERT's experiments for SEDF and Credit respectively.
+Figure 7 presents the distribution of all the errors measured during the ALERT's experiments for SEDF and Credit relatively.
 We plot the normalized relative errors measured at 1 second time scale for all the performed experiments in ALERT ( $18 \times 180 = 3240$ data points).
-It is a special version of the CDF (cumulative distribution function), where we plot the CDF of the negative errors (with errors ordered in decreasing order) normalized with respect to all the errors, as well as the complementary CDF of positive errors (with errors ordered in increasing order).
+It is a special version of the CDF (cumulative distribution function), where we plot the CDF of the negative errors (with errors ordered in decreasing order) normalized with respect to all the errors as well as the complementary CDF of positive errors (with errors ordered in increasing order).
 We call it $CDF{-}^{+}$ .